amath570aut2015/am570a2015/sphinx/project.rst

 * Bézier curves and surfaces: splines often used in modeling geometry.

-* Radial basis functions.

-* Spherical harmonics: basis functions used for spectral methods on the sphere.

 * Sinc function interpolation, perhaps starting with the Richardson and Trefethen (2011) reference from ATAP.